Enjoy a picture book along the trail at the Lyre Conservation Area from November 1 to November 30, 2025.

-The family-friendly trail and story are a great way to celebrate Native American Heritage Month, National StoryWalk® Week, and the 10-year anniversary of the North Olympic Land Trust’s stewardship of the Lyre Conservation Area.
+The family-friendly trail and story are a great way to celebrate Native American Heritage Month and National StoryWalk® Week.

 Driving west on Highway 112 from Port Angeles, turn right (north) on Reynolds Road to the trailhead.